nikitu0008-collab/NeoVim-NikiZip/README.md

 3. Install Plugins

 Open Neovim.
-The lazy.nvim plugin manager will automatically install all required plugins. bash
+The lazy.nvim plugin manager will automatically download and install all required plugins. nvim

-nvim

 Wait for the installation to complete.
 You might see a message like [Lazy] Installing ....
 Once it's done, restart Neovim.

-    Note: If you encounter any issues, ensure curl is installed and accessible from your terminal.
+    Note: If you encounter any issues, ensure curl is installed and accessible from your terminal. lazy.nvim requires curl to fetch plugins from GitHub.

 4. Verify the Setup